IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_3.md

 manual process to link things for app publishing.
 In future we want to use scripts at least but tends to integrate CI.
 And to separate direct native dependency in app, we want to create separate package that will be used in app.
-So, it is quite painfull for now, but very rare since app uses mock during library development.
+So, it is quite painful for now, but very rare since app uses mock during library development.

 ## Next Steps

-We want to update ui, since couple of bugs found and start implementing primary mechanics.
+We want to update UI, since couple of bugs found and start implementing primary mechanics.
 Since required parts satisfy it tends to be not too complicated.
 Second part is to get rid of pain during native code update.
 This is quite challenging task but not emergent.
 So we plan to fit into two weeks with that.